littlesera/LSCG/README.md

 - After just over 2 minutes (to allow for futiristic play) you will passout
 - Note: the nose plugs will "fall out" when you lose consciousness, I am not interested in simulating full actual suffocation

+### Custom Activities
+Currently all enabled, potential toggles coming.
+These all behave like normal activities, respecting item permissions and can be configured with arousal in BC standard settings (further testing needed to make sure configured arousal works ok).
+#### Basic Activities (Simple action emotes)
+- Hug, Tackle, Flop, Kiss Eyes, Rub Pussy/Penis, Nibble Tail, Fuck with Pussy, Fuck with Ass
+#### Special Activities
+- Grab Tongue
+  - If reciever is also using LSCG, grabbing will garble their speech for 45 seconds, similar to FBC's hand clamping
+- Hold/Release Hand
+  - If the reciever is also using LSCG, will behave like a leash.
+Holder can "Release Hand" or use vanilla "let go of leash" to release leashing.

 # Special Thanks